MedMax: Mixed-Modal Instruction Tuning for Training Biomedical Assistants

 \paragraph{\underline{Caption-conditioned data generation (Stage 3):}} Here, we prompt GPT-4o to generate single-turn multiodal conversation conditioned on the captions in the remaining dataset.
 We choose GPT-4o as it achieves state-of-the-art performance on text-only medical datasets such as MedQA \cite{nori2023can}.
 We present our data generation template in Appendix Table \ref{tab:mmgen_annotation}.
 Specifically, we ask the GPT model to output an image placeholder (`<image>') which is then replaced with the ground-truth image from the image-caption pair.
 In total, we spent $\$500$ to collect GPT-4o responses using the API.
 Finally, we have \textbf{88K} instances consisting novel query (grounded in text) and multimodal response (interleaved text-image) for the biomedical applications.
-We emphasize that our data generation strategy is highly scalable and opt to limit the dataset size to current scale due to budget constraints.
-In addition, we focus on equipping the mixed-modal model with additional skills to enhance the diversity of the \data{} dataset.
+We present an example for multimodal generation in Figure \ref{fig:skills_examples}.
+Our data generation strategy is highly scalable, and we have limited the dataset size due to budget constraints.